SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Experiments

 \subsection{Simulation Experiments Results}

 As shown in Fig.\ref{fig:average}, the pure MBRL baseline TD-MPC2 fails across all tasks under sparse reward settings.
 While the BC policy achieves decent initial performance, it is limited by the amount of available expert data and struggles to improve further.
 In contrast, SLOPE demonstrates superior performance across all four benchmarks using only sparse rewards.
 On \textit{ManiSkill3}, it significantly outperforms the previous SOTA, DEMO${^3}$-semi-sparse.
-Conversely, DEMO${^3}$-sparse suffers a notable performance drop without handcrafted stage priors, highlighting its heavy reliance on task decomposition.
-On \textit{Meta-World}, SLOPE outperforms MoDem and both variants of DEMO$^3$.
-Similarly, on the \textit{Adroit} and \textit{Robosuite} benchmarks, SLOPE consistently surpasses competing methods by a substantial margin.
+Unlike DEMO$^3$-sparse, which suffers a notable drop without handcrafted stage priors, SLOPE consistently surpasses competing methods (including MoDem and DEMO$^3$ variants) on \textit{Meta-World}, \textit{Adroit}, and \textit{Robosuite}.
 These results verify SLOPE’s ability to learn effectively without dense rewards or stage-wise priors.